-Forward Looking Statements and Risk Factors
+Forward-Looking Statements and Risk Factors

-Our revenues and losses could be affected by the risk factors discussed below that are applicable to us, and our income from joint ventures could be affected by the risk factors discussed below that are applicable to C-BASS and Sherman.
-These risk factors should be reviewed in connection with the attached employee newsletter and our periodic reports to, and other filings with, the Securities and Exchange Commission.
+Our revenues and losses could be affected by the risk factors discussed above in this Form 8-K, as well as those below that are applicable to us, and our income from joint ventures could be affected by the risk factors discussed below that are applicable to C-BASS and Sherman.
+These risk factors should be reviewed in connection with this Form 8-K and our periodic reports to, and other filings with, the Securities and Exchange Commission.
 These factors may also cause actual results to differ materially from the results contemplated by forward looking statements that we may make.
 Forward looking statements consist of statements which relate to matters other than historical fact.
-Among others, forward-looking statements include statements about: (a) our future prospects, as well as the future prospects of the company ("MGIC Radian") that would result from our proposed merger with Radian Group Inc., (b) the anticipated timing of the closing of the proposed merger, (c) MGIC Radian's ability to provide products and services in a manner that is more efficient than its competitors, (d) the impact that the merger will have on our geographic, customer and product mix, dispersion of risk, product offerings, and ability to meet the needs of our customers, (e) the impact of the proposed merger on our international efforts and the anticipated results of such international expansion and (f) other similar statements, including those that include words such as we "believe", "anticipate", "should" or "expect", or words of similar import.
-We are not undertaking any obligation to update any forward looking statements were made.
+Among others, statements that include words such as we "believe", "anticipate", "should" or "expect", or words of similar import, are forward looking statements.
+We are not undertaking any obligation to update any forward looking statements we may make even though these statements may be affected by events or circumstances occurring after the forward looking statements were made.